Explore the Spiritual and Inspiring World of

 Congregation Beit Shalom is a unique Conservative Congregation that is comprised of approximately 750 members.
 The difference between this and other congregations is that we are truly a family.
 We get together to pray, to learn, to laugh, to sing, to schmooze, and to eat.
 We study and watch movies together.
 We learn Torah and we share experiences in our lives.
 More importantly, when someone is in need, we help each other in ways that continue to inspire everyone.

-Every Shabbat and Yom Tov morning Service will be virtual until the end of COVID-19 Pandemic.
+Every Shabbat and Yom Tov morning Service at 9:30 Torah Learning followed by Services at 10:00.
+These Services are virtual until the end of COVID-19 Pandemic.
 This button connects to a YouTube view only Service.
 To participate on Zoom, send a request to email@example.com

 If you want to receive emails from us about Beit Shalom news, or if you would like to send us comments or let us understand your needs, please fill out the form below and we will get back to you as soon as possible